-(i) Definition and Jurisdiction

-- (a) Minor offences include breaches of University regulations which result in some inconvenience to others or lead to limited damage to property.
+- (i) Definition and Jurisdiction - (a) Minor offences include breaches of University regulations which result in some inconvenience to others or lead to limited damage to property.
 Specific offences are listed in Regulation I Library, Regulation VIII Residence of Undergraduate and Postgraduate Students in the University, Regulation XV Use of University Computing Facilities and Ordinance XXIII Traffic and Parking in the University.
-Other offences which represent misconduct as defined in section 1 of this Ordinance may also be considered as Minor Offences. - (b) A student who has been found guilty of a series of Minor Offences may be referred for action under the Major Offences procedures if he/she commits a further Minor Offence. - (c) The following University officers are authorised to consider charges of Minor Offences against students and to levy penalties as specified in paragraph 2(iii) below: - The Librarian in respect of breaches of Regulation I governing the Library - The Wardens of Halls of Residence in respect of breaches in Regulation VIII governing the Residence of Undergraduate and Postgraduate Students in the University - The Director of Computing Services in respect of breaches of Regulation XV governing use of University computing facilities - The Security Manager in respect of breaches of Ordinance XXIII Traffic and Parking in the University, the Code of Practice on Traffic and Parking in the University and over other Minor Offences not specifically covered by another authorised officer - The Community Wardens in respect of Minor Offences within the geographical area of their jurisdiction - Heads of Departments in respect of breaches of good order within their departments, in relation to academic activities off campus or breaches of Regulation XV - The Registrar in respect of any Minor Offence authorised officers listed above or to the Registrar in the first instance depending on the nature of the offence.
+Other offences which represent misconduct as defined in section 1 of this Ordinance may also be considered as Minor Offences. - (b) A student who has been found guilty of a series of Minor Offences may be referred for action under the Major Offences procedures if he/she commits a further Minor Offence. - (c) The following University officers are authorised to consider charges of Minor Offences against students and to levy penalties as specified in paragraph 2(iii) below: - o The Librarian in respect of breaches of Regulation I governing the Library - The Wardens of Halls of Residence in respect of breaches in Regulation VIII governing the Residence of Undergraduate and Postgraduate Students in the University - The Director of Computing Services in respect of breaches of Regulation XV governing use of University computing facilities - The Security Manager in respect of breaches of Ordinance XXIII Traffic and Parking in the University, the Code of Practice on Traffic and Parking in the University and over other Minor Offences not specifically covered by another authorised officer - The Community Wardens in respect of Minor Offences within the geographical area of their jurisdiction - Heads of Departments in respect of breaches of good order within their departments, in relation to academic activities off campus or breaches of Regulation XV - The University Health and Safety Officer in respect of actions which put themselves or others at risk - The Registrar in respect of any Minor Offence authorised officers listed above or to the Registrar in the first instance depending on the nature of the offence.